-It’s no doubt to say that there are a lot of reasons to migrate Magento 1 to Magento 2, especially when Magento has released the latest amazing version (Magento 2.3.4).
+It’s no doubt that there are many reasons to migrate Magento 1 to Magento 2, especially when Magento has released the latest amazing version (Magento 2.3.4).
 Compared to Magento 1, Magento 2 definitely brings about both better design and performance.
 If we come back to a few years ago, not many people dare to upgrade to Magento 2 owing to its instability.
 There are plenty of bugs in the very first version of Magento 2.
-But now, there is a different story when Magento puts all of its effort to innovate, improve and enhance Magento 2 functionality.
+But now, there is a different story when Magento puts all of its efforts into innovating, improve and enhance Magento 2 functionality.

-Besides, you should consider moving from Magento 1 to Magento 2 as soon as possible since Magento will stop providing support for Magento 1 since June 2020 to be exact.
+Besides, it would be best if you considered moving from Magento 1 to Magento 2 at your earliest since Magento ceased providing support for Magento 1 in June 2020.

-Apart from that, Magento 2 migration is a complicated process that requires your time, money and effort.
-For Magento developers, they probably know how complicated it is; therefore, this blog post is not for them but Magento store owners, who are going to migrate Magento 1 to Magento 2.
+Apart from that, Magento 2 migration is a complicated process that requires time, money, and effort.
+Magento developers probably know how complicated it is; therefore, this blog post is not for them but for Magento store owners, who are going to migrate Magento 1 to Magento 2.
 In other words, in today’s post, we will show Magento merchants how to conduct Magento migration step-by-step and within the optimal period of time.

 Important Things To Know Before Magento 2 Migration

-Many people think that the process of migrating Magento 1 to Magento 2 is similar to updating to the latest version of Magento 1.
+Many people think that migrating Magento 1 to Magento 2 is similar to updating to the latest version of Magento 1.

 However, it’s wrong!